root-hbx/open5gs-satellite/README.md

 This repo is based on [open5gs](https://open5gs.org/) v2.7.4

-Currently, there are 2 branch:
+Currently, there are several branch:

 - `stable`: ensure stability
   - all config files are unmodified